Winston-503/unsupervised_algorithms/Unsupervised Learning Algorithms.md

 **Pros**:
 + You don't need to specify the number of clusters
-+ As a result of the algorithm we have standart representatives of a cluster.
-Unlike K-Means these representatives are not just mean values, but real objects from the train set.
++ As a result of the algorithm we have standard representatives of a cluster.
+Unlike K-Means, these representatives are not just mean values, but real objects from the train set.

 **Cons**:
 - Computational complexity of O(m^2), so it too is not suited for large datasets